*This post may contain affiliate links. Read more »

 Loubia holds a special place in Moroccan cuisine, where culinary traditions have been nurtured and celebrated for centuries.
-Just like the intricate patterns adorning the tiles of a Moroccan riad, Loubia weaves together a harmonious blend of flavors, spices, and textures.
+Just like the intricate patterns adorning the tiles of a Moroccan riad, this Loubia recipe weaves together a harmonious blend of flavors, spices, and textures.

 Jump to:

-- Bean, beans the musical fruit: Whether you are using canned beans, or prefer using dried beans, this recipe accommodates both options, allowing you to tailor it to your pantry and schedule.
+🫘 Bean, beans the musical fruit: Whether you are using canned beans, or prefer using dried beans, this recipe accommodates both options, allowing you to tailor it to your pantry and schedule.
 Like my Barbunya Pilaki, these are great to make with freshly podded beans too!

 Cannellini Beans:

-Cannellini beans are the star of the show in Loubia, providing a creamy and velvety texture to the stew.
-If you don't have cannellini beans, you can easily substitute them with other white beans like Great Northern beans or navy beans for a similar taste and consistency.
 You "can" use canned beans, or follow my directions below for preparing dry beans.
 You know what makes a complete protein with beans?
 RICE- which is why you should serve loubia with some of these rice stuffed cabbage rolls.

 Fresh Tomatoes: